puppetlabs/puppet-docs/source/guides/introduction.markdown

 #### Modifying the System

-Puppet resources are what are responsible for directly managing the bits on disk.
-You do not directly modify a system from the language -- you use the language to specify a resource, which then modifies the system.
+Puppet resource providers are what are responsible for directly managing the bits on disk.
+You do not directly modify a system from Puppet language -- you use the language to specify a resource, which then modifies the system.
+This way puppet language behaves exactly the same way in a centrally managed server setup as it does locally without a server.
 Rather than tacking a couple of lines onto the end of your `fstab`, you use the `mount` type to create a new resource that knows how to modify the `fstab`, or NetInfo, or wherever mount information is kept.